raed717/raed717/README.md

 # 💫 About Me:
-I'm currently working on web applications for educational purposes.
+I'm currently working on web/desktop applications for educational purposes.
 This year, I'm learning.
 Net, Angular, and spring boot for full stack development.

 ## 🌐 Socials: